from a handpicked tutor in LIVE 1-to-1 classes

 Simple interest is used in cases where the amount that is to be returned requires a short period of time.
 So, monthly amortization, mortgages, savings calculation, and education loans use simple interest.

 Simple interest is of two types ordinary simple interest and exact simple interest.
-In the ordinary simple interest, a year is considered of 360 days while calculating the interest while in exact simple interest a year is considered of 365 (or 366 days of a leap year) days.
+In ordinary simple interest, a year is considered of 365 days while calculating the interest while in exact simple interest, a year is considered 366 days if it is a leap year.
 Both methods use the same formula to calculate simple interest.

 Are Home Loans Simple or Compound Interest?